-The Youngest Quarterbacks To Win a Super Bowl: Ben Roethlisberger, Tom Brady, Joe Montana and Joe Namath (Video)
+The Youngest Quarterbacks To Win a Super Bowl: Ben Roethlisberger, Tom Brady, Russell Wilson, Joe Montana and Joe Namath (Video)

 I have to give Colin Kaepernick some credit.
 There was a social-media trending flurry when Kaepernick took the San Francisco 49ers to the Super Bowl last year after just starting seven times in his brief, 16-game career.